-- The student will strengthen knowledge of English and other languages through study and analysis of increasingly complex elements of German. - Demonstrate that language and meaning do not transfer directly from one language to 1. another. - 2.
-Demonstrate that vocabulary, linguistic structures, and tense usage in English may differ from those of German. - GIII.9 The student will investigate and discuss why similarities and differences exist within and among cultures. - 1.
-Discuss the influences of historical and contemporary events and issues on German-speaking countries or regions and the United States. - 2.
-Compare and contrast aspects of German-speaking cultures, such as similarities and differences in language, art, architecture, music, literature, and religion with those of other cultures.
+- SIII.8 The student will strengthen knowledge of English and other languages through study and analysis of increasingly complex elements of the Spanish language. - 1.
+Demonstrate that language and meaning do not transfer directly from one language to another. - 2.
+Demonstrate that vocabulary, linguistic structures, and tense usage in English may differ from those of Spanish. - SIII.9 The student will investigate and discuss why similarities and differences exist within and among cultures. - 1.
+Discuss the influences of historical and contemporary events and issues on Spanishspeaking countries or regions and the United States. - 2.
+Compare and contrast aspects of Spanish-speaking cultures, such as language, religion, art, architecture, music, and literature, with those of other cultures.